Table Of Contents

-Using tools such as HubSpot Service Hub, Survey Monkey and Trustpilot to support and nurture customer relationships, cross-sell, upsell, ask for referrals, survey opinions, gather reviews, testimonials and case studies will allow the service department to constantly develop content, insights and leads for your inbound selling efforts.
+Using tools such as HubSpot Service Hub, Survey Monkey and Trustpilot to support and nurture customer relationships, cross-sell, upsell, ask for referrals, survey opinions and gather reviews, testimonials and case studies will allow the service department to constantly develop content, insights and leads for your Inbound Selling efforts.

 10 Key Metrics To Measure Inbound Selling Success

-The availability of analytics tools and software means that every element and stage of your inbound selling process can be measured from end to end, so where do you get started with sales metrics and reporting on your inbound selling success ?
-As you can see from these 10 areas that need measuring, you can measure everything to
+The availability of analytics tools and software means that every element and stage of your Inbound Selling process can be measured from end to end.
+So, where do you get started with sales metrics and reporting on your Inbound Selling success?

-Successful inbound selling and sales is all about activity.
-Not just being busy but activity in the right areas so you must measure metrics around activity to identify star players and the weak links in your sales teams i.e if a sales person is not hitting targets and you dig into their activity to find they are not sending enough emails to generate the number of calls they need to make.
+Successful Inbound Selling is all about activity.
+This means being busy, but busy in the right areas.
+So, measure metrics around activity to identify the star players and weak links in your sales teams.
+For example, if a sales person is not hitting targets, examining their activity may reveal they are not sending enough emails to generate the number of calls they need to make.

-A good salesperson will be active every day on social media, connecting and engaging with leads, prospects and clients on LinkedIn and Twitter for B2B sales.
-So look at the % of LinkedIn connection requests accepted, Inmail response rate, social engagement, number of meetings set through social media and number of qualified opportunites generated through socila media.
+A good B2B salesperson will be active every day on social media, primarily LinkedIn and Twitter, connecting and engaging with leads, prospects and clients.
+So look at the % of LinkedIn connection requests accepted, Inmail response rate, social engagement, number of meetings set through social media and number of qualified opportunities generated through social media.

-Sales productivity metrics focus on how quickly the sales team are hitting their targets, the shorter the time the more productive they are as a unit.
-Focus on the percentage of time they are spending on selling activities, percentage of time on manual data entry, percentage of time creating content, average number of sales tools used daily and percentage of high-quality leads followed up with.
+These focus on how quickly the sales team are hitting their targets.
+The shorter the time, the more productive they are as a unit.
+Focus on the % of time they spend on selling activities, % of time on manual data entry, % of time creating content, average number of sales tools used daily and % of high-quality leads followed up.

 - Pipeline Deal Mix